Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 3. **Infrastructure  and resources recommended for the project**

+TDSP provides recommendations for managing shared analytics and storage infrastructure such as:
+   - cloud file systems for storing datasets
+   - databases
+   - big data (SQL or Spark) clusters
+   - machine learning service
+The storage infrastructure, where raw and processed datasets are stored, may be in the cloud or on-premises.This infrastructure enables reproducible analysis.
+It also avoids duplication, which may lead to inconsistencies and unnecessary infrastructure costs.
+Tools are provided to provision the shared resources, track them, and allow each team member to connect to those resources securely.
+It is also a good practice to have project members create a consistent compute environment.
+Different team members can then replicate and validate experiments.

 4. **Tools and utilities recommended for project execution**

+Introducing processes in most organizations is challenging.
+Tools provided to implement the data science process and lifecycle help lower the barriers to and increase the consistency of their adoption.
+TDSP provides an initial set of tools and scripts to jump-start adoption of TDSP within a team.
+It also helps automate some of the common tasks in the data science lifecycle such as data exploration and baseline modeling.
+There is a well-defined structure provided for individuals to contribute shared tools and utilities into their team's shared code repository.
+These resources can then be leveraged by other projects within the team or the organization.
 ___

 ## 4. Details of the approach